watahelsinki/n4-/README.md

-dohuya lines of code and (almost) perfect visuals =З *my first big project yo
+Not very much lines of code and (almost) perfect visuals =З *my first big project yo